Mindset & Philosophy · Mind

 1. Who did I have a real, non-logistical conversation with in the last two weeks?

-2. Which relationships am I investing in deliberately vs. coasting on history?
-(Our connection audit goes deeper here.)
+2. Which relationships am I investing in on purpose, versus coasting on out of habit?
+(Our connection audit goes deeper on this.)

 3. What would a 9 look like?
-Who would I see, and how often?
+Who would I be seeing, and how often?

 Home

-1. Does my physical space reduce friction or add it, room by room?
+1. Does my physical space reduce friction or add to it, room by room?

-2. What recurring home chaos (mess, admin, repairs) taxes me weekly?
+2. What recurring chaos at home (mess, admin, repairs) taxes me every week?

-3. What one change to my environment would pay rent every single day?
+3. What one change to my environment would pay off every single day?

 Leisure